 Teacher Librarian Program

-The fully online Teacher Librarian program at the San José State University School of Library and Information Science focuses on the skills needed for professional employment in K-12 school libraries, including collaboration, instructional strategies in information literacy and digital literacy, school leadership, and program administration.
+The fully online Teacher Librarian program at the San José State University School of Information focuses on the skills needed for professional employment in K-12 school libraries, including collaboration, instructional strategies in information literacy and digital literacy, school leadership, and program administration.

 - NCATE-Accredited Coursework